 Your employees help your company grow to its full potential, they form the company culture, and you talk to them for 8 hours a day!
 Before you post your latest job description on LinkedIn, take a step back and work through an evaluation of your hiring needs.
 This will ensure that you’re setting your business up for success by landing on the perfect candidate who’ll hopefully want to stay working for you for a long time.

-This whitepaper explores how to evaluate your hiring needs using an easy-to-follow step by step process.
+In this blog post, we explore how to evaluate your hiring needs using an easy-to-follow step-by-step process.

 Audit the current situation